Click for a printable version of these terms and conditions for serving Prescribed Information.

 SMS means Short Message Service, otherwise known as text messaging service;

-Tenancy means an Assured Shorthold Tenancy of a Property under which a Deposit is protected with us or another type of tenancy under which we are at our sole discretion to agree to protect a Deposit on these Terms and Conditions as if the Deposit related to an Assured Shorthold Tenancy;
+Tenancy means an Assured Shorthold Tenancy of a Property under which a Deposit is protected with us, or an occupation contract for the purposes of The Renting Homes (Wales) Act 2016 (an “Occupation Contract”), or another type of tenancy under which we are at our sole discretion to agree to protect a Deposit on these Terms and Conditions as if the Deposit related to an Assured Shorthold Tenancy or an Occupation Contract;

 Tenancy Agreement means the written agreement between the Landlord and Tenant relating to the Tenancy of the Property;

-Tenant’s Evidence Form means the standard Tenant’s evidence form completed by the Tenant containing evidence in response to the Landlord’s Evidence Form;
+Tenant’s Evidence Form means the standard Tenant’s evidence form completed by the Tenant containing evidence in support of the Tenant’s position in the Dispute;;

 Third Party means a person who has paid a Deposit in respect of a Tenancy to a Landlord on behalf of a Tenant and who is a relevant person for the purposes of Sections 212 to 215 of the Housing Act 2004;